-Zannier Hotels Omaanda continues Rhino Rangers programme: Bush patrol
+Zannier Hotels Omaanda Rhino Rangers safari: Bush patrol

 Celebrated Zannier Hotels Omaanda, a five-star luxury lodge set within Namibia’s sprawling Zannier Reserve, tops our post-pandemic bucket list with its pioneering Rhino Rangers safari programme.